SolidLabResearch/WhatsInAPod/content/1_introduction.md

-## Introduction # {#introduction}
+## The Solid vision # {#introduction}
 In the current ecosystem of the Web where data is mainly stored in centralized data silos exposed over APIs, applications are reliant on integrating various interfaces to work with the data available on the Web.
 <!-- The Solid Proposal -->
 With the Solid project, Sir Tim Berners-Lee, the inventor of the World Wide Web, has aimed to revitalize the Web by proposing an ecosystem where applications and data are made interoperable through semantics, and where the concepts of identity, data ownership and privacy for the Web are central [](cite:cites Solid).
-Proposed in 2016 as a decentralized platform for social Web applications [](cite:cites sambra_solid_nodate), Solid defines the concept of personal online datastores (pod) as online data spaces that enable the storage and management of personal data over the Web, creating an ecosystem of interoperability between applications and data where users are in control of how their data is shared on the Web.
+Solid was proposed in 2016 as a decentralized platform for social Web applications [](cite:cites sambra_solid_nodate).
+It defines the concept of personal online datastores (pod) as online data spaces that enable the storage and management of personal data over the Web, creating an ecosystem promoting interoperability between applications and user data stored on these Solid pods, where users are in control of how their data is shared on the Web.
 <!-- Permissions and splitting apps and data -->
 To create such an ecosystem,
 the concept of separation of data and application is an important premise.
 <!-- Semantics are key -->
-Where historically applications often rely on implicit context of retrieved data through contextual information in the API over which data is published, the formed ecosystem is based on the integration of interfaces exposing the data to give semantic meaning to the data through the implicit context of the interface exposing this data.
-In the context of online data spaces where data and applications are interoperable, instead of encoding this context in the interfaces exposing the data, this context must be the semantics of the data.
-These semantics then form the basis for interoperability between data and applications, as applications can now retrieve this data over any suitable interface, and work with the data as the required context information can be discovered from the semantics captured in the data itself.
+Historically the semantics of data have often been tied to the assumptions made in applications or interfaces.
+Applications rely on assumptions such as events are stored in the *events* directory, to the point that if this data is moved to the *important_events*, the application may not work or not find the data.
+Similarly, interfaces can carry semantics that when you query an endpoint *events*, you will retrieve event information in a specific format defined by the interface as described by the documentation.
+By moving these semantics away from the applications and interfaces and capturing them in the data itself, interoperability no longer requires integrating these assumptions in the application logic and the application can work directly with the data.

 <!-- Solid as a set of interfaces -->
 To create such an ecosystem, Solid is based on a set of specifications that define how users and applications can interact with Solid pods on the Web.